Dynamics’ Nanowave Air zaps the coronavirus with UV light

 What it can do

-Mullen said that the Nanowave Air can inactivate up to 99 percent of the COVID-19 virus at speeds up to five liters of air per second.
+Mullen said that the Nanowave Air can inactivate up to 99% of the COVID-19 virus at speeds up to five liters of air per second.
 When air is moving through the device at this speed, the COVID-19 virus is being inactivated in less than two-thousandths of a second.

 To create the technology, Dynamics had to first understand how to inactivate the virus for different applications and in different environments.
 Dynamics performed over 80 experiments against the COVID-19 virus in liquid, on surfaces, and in air.
 In May 2020, the technology achieved what is believed to be the first documented inactivation of the virus with ultraviolet type C radiation.